Santa Buddies: Plot

 Fed up with Puppy Paws' antics, the Buddies lose their patience and eject him from their house.
-But they learn that Puppy Paws isn't hurting them as they are hurting themselves and decide to treat him with compassion.
+They soon learn that Puppy Paws isn't hurting them as they are hurting themselves and decide to treat him with compassion.
 Puppy Paws gets taken away by dog catcher Stan Cruge (Christopher Lloyd), who takes him to the pound.
 There, Puppy Paws meets a puppy named Tiny (Kaitlyn Maher) who is wishing for a Christmas miracle and sings a song about miracles, which teaches Puppy Paws about the true meaning of Christmas.

 The Buddies, along with an elf dog named Eddy (Richard Kind), come to the rescue.
 Eddy tells Cruge that he knows the dog catcher always wanted a puppy for Christmas, but his mother was allergic to dogs and never got one, which made Cruge hate Christmas and become a dog catcher.

 With help from an elf named Eli (Danny Woodburn), Christmas spirit returns, the Christmas Icicle stops melting, and the North Pole is back in business.
 Puppy Paws and the Buddies make it to the North Pole.
 The reindeer are unable to fly, and Puppy Paws and the Buddies volunteer to save Christmas with their uncanny abilities (the Buddies remembered what Shasta taught them).
 A changed Mr. Cruge brings Tiny over to the child who has been asking for a puppy as a Christmas present.
 Tiny says her goodbyes to the Buddies and Puppy Paws.
 After their last delivery, Santa Claus and Santa Paws arrive in Fernfield.
 Santa puts the Buddies (including Budderball) on top of the nice list, Puppy Paws becomes part of Santa's family, and the Buddies bid him farewell.

 Mr. Cruge is invited to dinner with Tiny's new family.
-The movie ends with the entire town (including the Buddies and Deputy Sniffer), led by Cruge, singing "Silent Night" in front of Fernfield's Christmas tree.
+The film ends with the entire town (including the Buddies and Deputy Sniffer), led by Cruge, singing "Silent Night" in front of Fernfield's Christmas tree.